asifahmed0021/unsupervised-fake-news-detection/README.md

 social media also make it a hotbed of fake news dissemination, bringing negative impacts on both individuals and society.
-Therefore, detecting fake news has become a crucial problem attracting tremendous research effort.<br /> Most existing methods of fake news detection are supervised, which require an extensive amount of time and labor to build a reliably annotated dataset.
+Therefore, detecting fake news has become a crucial problem attracting tremendous research effort.<br /><br /> Most existing methods of fake news detection are supervised, which require an extensive amount of time and labor to build a reliably annotated dataset.<br />
+Here there is an implementation of an unsupervised fake news prediction algorithm which does not require a classified dataset.